paynl/woocommerce-plugin/readme.txt

 1. The added settings in woocommerce -> settings -> payments
 2. The ideal configuration page
-3. The woocommerce checkout page with the pay.nl payment methods
+3. The woocommerce checkout page with the PAY. payment methods
 4. The iDEAL payment screen (Rabobank)

 == Changelog ==
+= 3.4.1 =
+Update plugin with object info
+Change Pay.nl name to PAY. everywhere
+= 3.4 =
+Added setting alternative exchange url
+= 3.3.11 =
+Fixed wrong paymentmethod names
 = 3.3.10 =
 Add payment method Klarna KP
 Fix a bug where the full amount gets refunded after putting a 0 in the refund amount field